ybhbo/Sanitized_project_dashboard/README.md

 2.Make sure you have Yarn installed.

-3.After installing yarn, open a terminal and run yarn install in the main volt folder to download all project dependencies.
+3.After installing yarn, open a terminal and run yarn install in the main  folder to download all project dependencies.

 `yarn install`